 Looking for a show-stopping side?
 Try these FODMAP friendly roasted garlic mashed potatoes!
 Perfect for a quiet dinner at home or a large holiday meal.

 - 3–4 garlic heads

 - 2 bags mini potatoes

-- 1/2 cup butter
+- 1/2 cup ghee

-- 1.5 cup lactose-free milk (high-fat if possible)
+- 1.5 cup lactose-free milk, high-fat if you have it

 - 1.5 tsp salt